RICSecLab/RCABench/README.md

 ### Running an expriment

-This section describes commands for running an RCA experiment.
+This section describes commands for running an experiment.
 For clarity of explanation, this section specifically describes the commands for an experiment using [AFLcem](./data_augmentation/methods/AFLcem/), a data augmentation method, and [VulnLocFE ](./feature_extraction/methods/VulnLocFE/), a feature extraction method, for target [libtiff_cve-2016-10094](./targets/libtiff_cve-2016-10094/).

 Of course, you can experiment with similar commands for other methods and targets.
 Please replace `AFLcem`, `VulnLocFE` and `libtiff_cve-2016-10094` in the commands below with your own experiments.
 You can see the targets and methods currently supported by RCABench at the following link.